Using Stacks

 Creating a Stack

-knot stack create <definition> <prefix> [name]
+knot stack create <template> <prefix> [name]

 • prefix — prefix for space names (spaces are named prefix-name)